conan-io/conan-io.github.io/_posts/2019-03-06-Serializing-your-data-with-Protobuf.markdown

 Since Protobuf can be divided into two parts, `the protoc executable`, and the libraries, we will add the same package as `requires` and `tool_requires`, so it will be possible to install `protoc` for the same host architecture, as a build requirement, and libraries for a target architecture (aarch64) as a regular requirement.
+To obtain more information about using the same package as `requires` and `tool_requires`, please refer to the [using protobuf example](https://docs.conan.io/2/examples/graph/tool_requires/using_protobuf.html).
 As we are using CMake for this project, we need to declare the CMake generators [CMakeDeps](https://docs.conan.io/2/reference/tools/cmake/cmakedeps.html) and [CMakeToolchain](https://docs.conan.io/2/reference/tools/cmake/cmaketoolchain.html).
 The `CMakeDeps` generator will be responsible for generating the `FindProtobuf.cmake` file, and the `CMakeToolchain` generator will be responsible for generating the `conan_toolchain.cmake` file, which will be used by CMake to configure the project.
 Plus, we declared the layout [cmake_layout](https://docs.conan.io/2/reference/tools/cmake/cmake_layout.html) that will be responsible for organizing the files in the build directory.